Our Governors

 Chair of the Finance & Resource Committee

-I have been part of the Governing body at Peak Tor Federation since Dec 2020.
+I have been part of the governing body at Peak Tor Federation since Dec 2020.
 My motivation to join the governing body was to share my knowledge, skills and expertise to contribute towards the values, ethos and strategy to support and facilitate the ongoing development and progression of the Federation’s vision and long-term aims.
 I am currently the Designated Safeguarding Governor supporting the Executive Head and Designated Safeguarding Leads to ensure we keep children safe, and help them to learn to be safe.
-My additional roles also include being the nominated Chair for the Finance and Resource sub committee for the Peak Tor Federation,
+My additional roles also include being the nominated Chair of the Finance and Resource subcommittee for the Peak Tor Federation.

 I can bring all my skills to supporting the children, staff, and fellow governors to uphold and support the Executive Headteacher to achieve high standards of education and opportunities for all.